MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/administration/cannot-process-argument-transformation-error.md

 search.appverid: MET150
 ms.date: 3/29/2023
 ---
-# Cannot process argument transformation error for cmdlets in Exchange Server 2013 with CU11
+# "Cannot process argument transformation" error for cmdlets in Exchange Server 2013 with CU11

 To fix this issue, install the [latest cumulative update for Exchange Server 2013](/exchange/new-features/build-numbers-and-release-dates?view=exchserver-2019#exchange-server-2013).